-Other features of note include support for 10-bit color capture and 12-bit RAW capture on all three lenses.
-Optical image stabilization is also available, although OnePlus wouldn’t tell us which lenses support it.
+Other features of note include support for 10-bit color capture and 12-bit RAW capture on all three lenses, as well as a so-called Extended Exposure mode for long-exposure shots (e.g. light painting, water).
+Optical image stabilization is also available, although we’re guessing this is just on the main camera.

 On the front, the OnePlus 10 Pro has a 32MP selfie shooter.
 This has twice the megapixels as the OnePlus 9 Pro’s front-facing camera.